taurojo/vmix-api-label-script/README.md

 ## Usage
 This script is useful for displaying useful information about a video clip in a live production, and can be further customized to fit the specific needs of each project.

 To use the script, simply copy the code into a VB script VMIX.
-And add, the GT Tittler to proyect whit the title: "TCPLAY".
+And add, the GT Tittler (TCPLAY.gtzip) to proyect whit the title: "TCPLAY".
 Or changue that title in the script.
 Then, run the project and the video information should start displaying on the label and progress bar.